Skip to content

 People with disabilities

-At Frontline, we believe that people with disabilities have an important contribution to make, with unique experiences that benefit the children and families we serve.
+At Frontline, we believe that people with disabilities, including neurodivergence, have an important contribution to make, with unique experiences that benefit children and families.

-Many previous Approach Social Work participants with disabilities have completed our training successfully and gone on to practice safely and effectively with or without adjustments to support them.
-We ensure that our screening, assessment and decision-making processes complement these beliefs, while also considering whether you will be likely to meet our suitability requirements and the professional standards set by Social Work England.
+Many previous Approach Social Work participants with disabilities and neurodivergent conditions have completed our training successfully and gone on to practise safely and effectively, with or without adjustments to support them.
+We ensure that our screening, assessment and decision-making processes complement these beliefs, while also considering whether you are likely to meet our suitability requirements and the professional standards set by Social Work England.

 Racialised minority groups

-In addition to our formal policies, processes, and support offer, we have also introduced several additional elements to promote racial diversity and inclusivity and counter exclusion.
-Of course, this list is not exhaustive, and we are open to feedback about how we can further and better support participants from racialised minority backgrounds.
+In addition to our formal policies, processes and support offer, we have introduced several additional elements to promote racial diversity and inclusivity and counter exclusion.
+This list is not exhaustive, and we are open to feedback about how we can further and better support participants from racialised minority backgrounds.

-Frontline offers confidential one-to-one coaching sessions for participants from racialised minority backgrounds who may have experienced trauma associated with racism and other types of discrimination, targeting those who are at risk of drop out or withdrawal.
+Frontline offers confidential coaching sessions for participants from racialised minority backgrounds who may have experienced trauma associated with racism and other types of discrimination.
+These sessions are targeted at those at risk of dropping out or withdrawing from the programme.

-We also deem it important that participants find a sense of belonging on the programme; Frontline facilitates community spaces for participants from racialised minority backgrounds, so they are able to access and develop strong networks of support, a sense of belonging and find support to deal with racism or discrimination in placements or on the programme.
+We recognise the importance of participants finding a sense of belonging on the programme.
+Frontline facilitates community spaces where participants from racialised minority backgrounds can develop strong networks of support, foster belonging and find support in dealing with racism or discrimination in placements or on the programme.

-Participants are able to join affinity groups, where people in similar situations can get together to share their ideas, experience, and advice on any elements of the programme or balancing it with your home life.
-Affinity groups are optional and participant-led with no staff involvement and run throughout the programme.
+Participants can join optional, participant-led groups where people in similar situations can share their ideas, experiences and advice.
+Affinity groups provide a space to discuss elements of the programme or balancing it with home life.
+These groups run throughout the programme with no staff involvement.

 To achieve our aims, Frontline provides coaching calls to candidates from lower socio-economic backgrounds, providing application information and assessment centre advice.
 Our team monitors our application process to ensure that candidates from lower socio-economic backgrounds are not disadvantaged and have adjusted our admissions policies to remove barriers which have disproportionately affected applicants from lower socio-economic backgrounds.